adamkc/ProcessSpace/README.md

 ## ProcessSpace

 #### Adam Cummings (USFS), <adam.cummings@usda.gov>

 A package to process Lidar to visualize stream channels flow paths.

+### Description

+This process space tool automates a detailed catchment-level assessment of streams and channels using LiDAR-derived DEMs to enable visualization of flow path anomalies and restoration opportunities not easily observed in the field or using conventional maps.
+From steep tributaries to the valley bottom, flow paths can be assessed to determine if they were degraded, ditched, or if flow paths had been redirected or constricted due to current or historical roads or other disturbances.
+This information can be used to restore natural flow paths with high precision interventions to restore stream function, reduce need for road and culvert repair, and restore downstream valley-bottom habitats.

+Outputs include topographical cross-sections, 1-ft and 2-ft process space polygons that estimate increases to baseline surface water levels at time of LiDAR and color-coded detrended elevation models all of which can be visualized three-dimensionally in Google Earth using the kmz file output.

 ### Installation